 The company also integrates additional services including repairs, financing, titling, and insurance to streamline the process further for you, the seller — and, of course, boost its own margins on the sale.

-Opendoor charges a fee for its services — on average, about 7.1% of the offer price.
+Opendoor charges a fee for its services — currently 5% of the offer price, but historically as high as 14%.

-It's worth noting that this isn't much higher than the average real estate agent commission rate (approximately 6%) and you won't have to make unexpected repairs, pay for staging and marketing, or deal with buyers dropping out at the last minute.
+It's worth noting that this is comparable to the average real estate agent commission rate (approximately 5.45% nationally) and you won't have to make unexpected repairs, pay for staging and marketing, or deal with buyers dropping out at the last minute.

 Opendoor's main advantage compared to other iBuyers is its size — both in terms of its transactional volume and the number of markets it operates in.
 Because it operates at a larger scale, its margins on each individual sale can be slimmer, which allows it to pay a fair price for the homes it buys.